edreyer/Blog/content/blog/Algebraic-Data-Types-for-java-devs/index.md

 }
 ```

 This is nearly as clean and concise as the scala version!
-And just like with scala, if we add a new `AuctionListing`, this will no longer compile thanks to exhaustive pattern matching.
+And just like with scala, if we add a new `EnterpriseListing`, this will no longer compile thanks to exhaustive pattern matching.
 Finally, notice we have class destructuring in each lambda, corresponding to each "case".

 Just for sake of comparison, here's our original java method, using a more traditional approach.